 - audits of you and your suppliers

 - inspection preparation & support

 - complete qualification documentation

 An issue we have seen coming up presently and gaining significant importance is the rise of whistle-blowers trying to distribute company internal data to different receivers mostly for personal profit reasons.
 Consistent data integrity procedures with appropriate data security implementation is essential to minimize this risk.

 An fact often found is that companies have not implemented a suitable archiving solution.

 Backup is not Archive and Archive is not Backup!

 The 2 processes are needed and are complementary activities.

-Archiving is long term storage of searchable electronic data as a original data or a true copy with all its attributes allowing quick search and access; it is not a system status.
+Archiving is long term storage of searchable electronic data as a original data or a true copy with all its attributes and raw data allowing quick search and access; it is not just a system status used for backup-restore.

 Handling data integrity as a key element of your compliance strategy will give you a competitive advantage.